Heritage

 Heritage participation

-Research by the RCE and KIEN from 2024 shows that 88 percent of Dutch people are interested in heritage, almost four in ten are actively involved in heritage, 77 percent visit heritage and 73 percent have read about heritage.
-Three quarters of Dutch people were involved in one of these ways with intangible heritage and immovable heritage, six in ten with movable heritage and almost half with historical research and archaeology.
+Research by the RCE and KIEN from 2024 shows that 88 percent of the Dutch are interested in heritage, almost four out of ten actively engage in heritage, 77 percent visit heritage sites, and 73 percent have read about heritage.
+Three-quarters of the Dutch engaged with intangible and immovable heritage in one of these ways, six out of ten with movable heritage, and almost half with historical research and archaeology.
+43 percent engage in heritage activities in a group setting, most often for intangible heritage.
+For example, they support museums or help with flower parades or carnival celebrations.
+It is also striking that young people aged 12 to 24 engage in heritage activities more often than older age groups (Burggraaff, Bergwerff 2025).

 International recognition of heritage in the Netherlands

 Also internationally, through UNESCO and the European Union, heritage in the Netherlands has been recognized as being of inestimable cultural value.
-The Netherlands has twelve UNESCO world heritage sites and Curacao one.
+The Netherlands has thirteen UNESCO World Heritage sites, one of which is on Curaçao.
 UNESCO's International Representative List of the Intangible Heritage of Humanity includes five Dutch forms of intangible heritage.
-Furthermore, the Netherlands has 21 entries on the UNESCO 'Memory of the World' Register there.
-And as of 2024, it will have 14 entries in the separate Dutch Memory of the World Register, documentary heritage with a specific interest for the Netherlands.
+Furthermore, the Netherlands has 24 entries on the UNESCO 'Memory of the World' Register there.
+In 2025 Among other things, the archives of the Delta Services were added, as well as, together with Indonesia, the letters and archive of feminist Raden Adjeng Kartini.
+As of 2025, the Netherlands also has 16 entries in the separate Dutch Memory of the World Register, documenting documentary heritage of specific importance to the Netherlands.
+In 2025, the work of some thirty resistance photographers was included in this register, who documented the final year of the war, 1944-1945, under the name De Ondergedoken Camera (Haijtema 2025).
 Finally, currently four Dutch places a European heritage label.

 What else do we want to know about the Heritage domain?

-Furthermore, it is important to continue to monitor existing and possible new initiatives for more polyphony and inclusion within the sector and in particular how this polyphony takes shape.
-It is also important to increase knowledge about intangible heritage through more structural and quantitative data about who, where and how often this heritage is practiced.
-Where exactly are the roots of shared practices and customs, where and by how many people is it practiced today?
-The new heritage practice monitor may provide new insights.
-The results of this will be announced in the course of 2025.
+Furthermore, it is important to increase knowledge about intangible heritage through more structural and quantitative data regarding who, where, and how often this heritage is practiced.
+Where exactly do the roots of shared practices and customs lie, and where and by how many people are they practiced today?
+Mapping these practices and groups remains a challenge.

-Data on digital heritage are also not always accessible or available.
-Which indicators do you use, for example to measure digital use, visits and visitors?
+Data on digital heritage are likewise not always accessible or available.
+Which indicators do you use, for example, to measure digital use, visits, and visitors?
 And how do these relate to physical visits or use, such as a visit to an archive or museum?
-It is important to connect to these developments with the Culture Monitor.
+And how reliable is data on (the use of) digitized heritage from museums and heritage institutions; do organizations themselves have sufficient insight into this?
+It is important to align the Culture Monitor with these developments.

 Want to know more about the Heritage domain?